-But it should have been an ominous sign that during the 3-hour gridlocked drive the day before, I was sweating all the way to Davis.
-Goldie was getting pretty close to overheating at times, and so was I. I don’t think much about it though, and rather I am thinking about whether I will arrive in Davis on time to meet a couple of friends I have not seen in ages.
+It should have been an ominous sign that during the three-hour gridlocked drive the day before, I was sweating all the way to Davis.
+Goldie, the 1969 MGB, was getting pretty close to overheating at times and so was I. But more on the mind was arriving in Davis on time to meet a couple of friends I have not seen in ages.

-In fact, back at Ken’s place, I opt to replace Canny’s old 7-speed RX100 rear derailleur with a new 8-speed 105SC that I just received in the mail today.
-Setup is pretty simple, and shifting is much better.
+In fact, back at Ken’s place, I stayed up even later to replace Canny’s old 7-speed RX100 rear derailleur with a new 8-speed 105SC one that I just received in the mail earlier in the day.
+Setup was pretty simple, and shifting was much better.

-But I get no sleep whatsoever.

-And soon it is 4:00am.
-I say my goodbyes and depart for Oak High School, the start of the ride.
-It is still warm outside, even at this time of night.
+But I got no sleep whatsoever before departing Ken’s for Oak High School, the start of the ride, at 4:00 a.m.
+It was still warm outside, even at this time of night.

-But oh no!, perhaps too relaxing.
-To my dismay, I am newly discovering that it IS possible to fall asleep on the bike!
-I was constantly, especially during miles 40-70, and I end up taking 3 20-minute naps during the day.
+It was perhaps too relaxing and I found out that it is possible to fall asleep on the bike.
+I was constantly, especially during miles 40-70, and ended up taking three 20-minute naps during the day.
 It is not a good feeling to fall asleep on the road, only to be woken up by a speeding car or a rider who suddenly shouts, “on your left.”

-But sleep deprivation is not the worst of my problems.
-As noon approaches, the sun is in full fury and the temperatures are approaching near-record levels.
-The 100+ F heat is heinous!
-I am totally struggling going up hills I didn’t even notice last year.
-I keep on thinking, “They MUST have changed the route for this year!”, but others assure me that they didn’t.
-What a humbling experience, and I am truly miserable.
+Moreover, I was totally struggling going up hills I didn’t even notice last year.
+I keep on thinking, “They must have changed the route for this year,” but others assure me that they didn’t.
+What a humbling experience.

-We did the last 22 miles in one hour, but I still only got back at 10:10.
-This was definitely the worst ride I’ve ever done up to this point.
+We did the last 22 miles in just one hour, but I still only got back to the car a 10:10 p.m.
+This was the worst I felt during a triple-digit ride up to this point.